brave/ledger/documentation/Ledger-Practicals.md

-Once the client determines that its wallet has sufficient funds, the client signs the trasnsaction and makes the `PUT /v1/wallet/{paymentId}` request to have the appropriate amount transfered to the escrow account with this payload:
+Once the client determines that its wallet has sufficient funds, the client signs the trasnsaction and makes the `PUT /v1/wallet/{paymentId}` request to have the appropriate amount transfered to the settlement account with this payload:

     <<< PUT /v1/wallet/e43bc29a-7048-486c-b75b-6c4970b4ce2a
     <<< content-type: application/json; charset=utf-8